waelhammoudeh/getdiff/README.md

 Please note that the makefile currently doesn't perform checks for the minimum required version of "libcurl."
 Implementing such checks in the makefile has proven to be challenging and problematic.
 While using "autotools" could be a potential solution, there are no immediate plans for its implementation.
 If you're interested in contributing to this aspect, your volunteer efforts would be appreciated.

-## Improvements
-  - Utilized change files sequence number to locate files on remote servers and on local machine.

-  - C-Library time functions are used to compare dates.

-  - Improved Curl Library function calls and error handling.

-  - Refactored HTML parsing functions.

-  - Implemented periodic time delay when downloading as not to overwhelm remote server.

 ## Usage: